UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 Logged out.
 {{</shell>}}

-3. Do not reset your MB4 nor unlink it from your account.
+It is important to not reset nor unlink the MB4 from your account.
+If so, just repeat the steps of this section.

 ### Restart service